brucemack/brucemack.github.io/ampersand/index.md

 The Ampersand project is not attempting to replace Asterisk.
 There are 1000's of successful Asterisk installations being used by hams and that isn't expected to change.
 My hope is that Ampersand will provide a better platform for experimental work.
+There are already a few features in Ampersand that are not available in Asterisk.

 # Users/Installation Guide

-There are a few different components.
+There are a few different components, each with its own guide:

 * Please see [The Ampersand Server User's Guide](https://github.com/Ampersand-ASL/amp-server/blob/main/docs/user.md) for installation instructions.
 This is the package that most people care about.
 Thanks to David (NR9V) for his assistance